NatnaelTaddese/azmariw/README.md

 # Azmariw

-A JUCE-based VST3 audio plugin synthesizer.
+Azmariw is a JUCE-based VST3 audio plugin synthesizer focused on creating authentic Ethiopian instrument sounds.
+The project aims to bring the character, tone, and musical feel of traditional Ethiopian instruments into modern digital audio workstations.

 ## Prerequisites